Hudson River Ice Yacht Club

 How Strong is Ice?

-Safety on Floating Ice Sheets -- US Army
+Safety on Floating Ice Sheets -- US Army Corps of Engineers

 For new sailors, I offer the following tips which may aid in memorizing the basics.
 Look at the situation and step through these tips sequentially to arrive at the correct course of action.
 Is a difficult situation developing around you?
 Are you both on or off the wind?
 If so, who has the right of way?